expo/appjs24-workflows-workshop-lessons/05-byo-config-plugins.md

 <img src="./assets/05/xcode-widget-create-4.png" alt="xcode widget creation" width="400"/>

 🏃**Try it.** Run `npx expo run:ios` on your simulator and try to add your widget.
-Annoyingly, on your simulator, the widget will not appear in the list until you enter a search (search "widget" and you'll see it).
+Annoyingly, on your simulator, the widget will not appear in the list until you enter a search (search "appjs" and you'll see it).

 #### Getting ready to make a config plugin

 1. Commit this code.
 You'll use this in the next step to compare with the results of your config plugin.
-2. Create a folder called **plugins/ios**, and copy the following files there (all in **ios/HelloWidget**):
+2. Create a folder called **widgets/ios**, and copy the following files there (all in **ios/HelloWidget**):

 - **HelloWidget.swift**
 - **HelloWidgetBundle.swift**